Vanderbilt University Medical Center

 -

 Disease control Not yet recruitingThis study tests a drug called 2-HOBA in 12 adults with pulmonary arterial hypertension (PAH), a condition where high blood pressure in the lungs strains the heart.
-The drug aims to reduce harmful molecules and improve heart function.
-Participants must be on stable PAH medication…
+The goal is to see if the drug is safe and can improve heart function and blood vessel health.
+Participants must be…

 Phase: PHASE2 • Sponsor: Vanderbilt University Medical Center • Aim: Disease control